Blake Butera

-Blake Matthew Butera (born August 7, 1992) is an American professional baseball manager and former minor league infielder who is the manager for the Washington Nationals of Major League Baseball (MLB).
+Blake Matthew Butera (born August 7, 1992) is an American professional baseball manager who is the manager for the Washington Nationals of Major League Baseball (MLB).

 Butera attended Boston College in Chestnut Hill, Massachusetts and played baseball there from 2011 to 2015.
 Originally drafted by the Tampa Bay Rays in 2015, he spent two seasons in Minor League Baseball (MiLB) before becoming a manager for the Hudson Valley Renegades in Fishkill, New York and the Charleston RiverDogs in Charleston, South Carolina.

 College career

 He was voted team captain as a college senior in 2015.
 Over his collegiate career, he ranked first in Boston College's record books with 112 walks and 774 at bats; second with 207 games played, 205 games started, and 346 times reaching base; tied for sixth with 205 hits, and third with 29 times hit by pitch.
 In 2015, he recorded five sacrifice flies, tied for eighth on the program's single-season list.
 As a freshman in 2012, Butera drew 31 walks, tied for ninth on the single-season record list, and posted a 13-game hitting streak ranking seventh since 2005.
 His 12-game hitting streak in 2014 ranked ninth among all Boston College players.
 He also recorded four career walk-off hits.